straydogstudio/s3_rails/README.md

 ##Future Possibilities

 - Pattern matching to exclude/include bucket files (right now *all* files in a bucket are loaded.)
-- A single central cache for multiple Rails instances.
+- A single central cache for multiple Rails instances (think Heroku.)
-- Multiple buckets per Rails app
+- Multiple buckets per Rails app (matched to controller/action?)
 - (Submit an issue to put your idea here)

 ##Installation